Levante (singer): Career

 In the first months of 2018 the stages of Europe and Italy with the "Chaos in Europe and Chaos In Teatro tours" solding out on over 30 dates.
 In the summer of the same year she collaborated with Diplo and MØ on the single "Stay Open".
 On 13 November 2018, on the other hand, the second novel, " Questa è l'ultima volta che ti dimentico", which immediately reached the top ten sales in Italy.
 Also in November 2018 she collaborated with Stash on the J-Ax and Fedez hit "Assenzio", becoming the singer's first single to reach the first position in Italy and selling over 200,000 copies.

 In 2019 she duets in the song "Un motivo maledetto" with Irene Grandi, one of the first hits of the Tuscan singer of 1994.
 The duet was included in her celebratory album Grandissimo.
 At the beginning of 2019, a report on the prestigious special issue of Vogue, the annual guide to the 100 people who can influence world trends in fashion and art, is dedicated to the artist.
 On 5 March 2019 she signed a contract with the major Warner Music Group, with whom she released her fourth album entitled Magmamemoria on 4 October, which debuted and peaked at number four on the FIMI sales charts.
 To anticipate the album, the singles "Andrà tutto bene", released on 5 April 2019 and "Lo stretto necessario", in duet with Carmen Consoli.
 On 27 September is released the third single "Bravi Tutti Voi".
 On 31 December 2019, her participation in the Sanremo Music Festival is announced with the song "Tikibombom".
 At the end of the festival the song became her second top10 single peaking at number eight.

-On 4 December 2022, it was officially announced Levante participation in the Sanremo Music Festival 2023.
-"Vivo" was later announced as her entry for the Sanremo Music Festival 2023.
-Even in 2023 she duets with LP in Wild.
+On 4 December 2022, Levante's participation in the Sanremo Music Festival 2023 was announced.
+She competed with the song "Vivo".
+Also in 2023, she duettes with LP in "Wild".

+On 30 November 2025, she was announced among the participants of the Sanremo Music Festival 2026.
+She competed with the song "Sei tu".